nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   \ V / | || _| \ \/\/ /
    \_/ |___|___| \_/\_/

-View has been switched to Patient Management
+You are now in the Patient Management view.
 ```

 ### 4.2.3 Get current view: `get view`